flpm/oak/output/lists/about_new_york.md

   - '9788432217074'
 subtitle: Books about New York City
 ---
-I have 5 books about New York in my bookshelf.
+I have 5 books about New York in my personal library.

 ### Titles:
 - (paper) [Faber Classics New York Trilogy](/books/info/9780571200580) by Paul Auster